anuarrozman2303/Linux---Compiler-System/README.md

 # Linux Compiler System
+## Section 1
-README for setting up a Linux WSL environment with GCC.
+Setting up a Linux WSL environment with GCC.

 This tutorial guide provides step-by-step instructions for setting up a Linux environment with GCC on Windows 10/11 using Windows Subsystem for Linux (WSL).